Methodology summary

 Internally, each test is scored using a simple model:

-• Strong Google grounding (appearing as a trusted source in grounded answers) provides an additional bonus.
+- Strong Google grounding provides an additional bonus.

 The overall SpotAQ score is the average of these per-test scores across all prompts in your check.

 Traditional SEO looks at how you rank for keywords in search results.
 SpotAQ looks at how AI answers questions.
-It's possible to rank well in Google but still be absent from AI answers because:
+You can rank well in Google but still be absent from AI answers because:

-• Your positioning doesn't match the language buyers use in prompts.
+- Your positioning does not match the language buyers use in prompts.

 4. Data sources and privacy